 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Understanding operations management

-This Unit is designed to provide you with a basic framework for understanding operations management and its organisational and managerial context.
+This free course, Understanding operations management, is designed to provide you with a basic framework for understanding operations management and its organisational and managerial context.
 It begins with a brief history of the changing nature of operations in a manufacturing context, but emphasises that the operations function is significant in all types of organisation, whether they produce goods or provide services, and whether they are in the private, public or voluntary sectors.